 *this post was updated on 6/16/20, the recipe is the same*

-What is it about the INSTANT JOY I feel whenever I see anything covered in sprinkles??
-This has to be one of my favorite cookies!
+What is it about the INSTANT JOY that's felt whenever you see anything covered in sprinkles??
+I think that's why this has to be one of my favorite cookies!

-Baking these Sprinkle Sugar Cookies at home is so easy, you’ll be making them all the time.
-All you need are some basic pantry ingredients and about 30 minutes (no mixer required and no chill time!).
+Baking these Sprinkle Sugar Cookies at home is so easy, you'll be making them all the time.
+All you need are some basic pantry ingredients and about 30 minutes (no chill time!)

 They are absolutely addictive.

 This recipe doesn't require any special ingredients, just your normal list of of cookie things: butter, sugar, an egg, flour, baking soda, salt, oh, and tons of sprinkles.